Germany's Jewish council warns against AfD's 'right-wing extremism' | DW | 18.08.2019

 The president of the Central Council of Jews in Germany has sharply criticized the Alternative for Germany (AfD) party, saying that the party "incites fears and promotes a climate of exclusion of minorities."

-The president of the Central Council of Jews in Germany, Josef Schuster (pictured above), has accused the far-right populist Alternative for Germany (AfD) party of having right-wing extremist tendencies.
+The president of the Central Council of Jews in Germany, Josef Schuster, has accused the far-right populist Alternative for Germany (AfD) party of having right-wing extremist tendencies.
 "In my view, the AfD is much more closely interwoven with right-wing extremism than it appears," Schuster told Germany's Welt am Sonntag newspaper.
 "The party incites fears and promotes a climate of exclusion of minorities," he said.

 The AfD links attacks carried out by Islamist-motivated perpetrators with populist propaganda "in order to stir up hatred against minorities in general," Schuster said, pointing out that this "ultimately also creates a climate against Jews."